docsforadobe/after-effects-plugin-guide/docs/effect-details/multi-frame-rendering-in-ae.md

   **2. Using the Windows Static Analyzer**
   : 1.
 Find the executable `CheckThreadSafeSymbols.exe` in the **Win** folder
     2. Compile your effect in **Debug** mode and find its **.pdb** file
-    3. You should also find some **.obj** files in the same build directory if you haven’t modified your project build settings
+    3. You should also find some **.obj** files in the same build directory if you haven't modified your project build settings
     4. You have **two options** on what to scan through: binaries or source files, using `-objfile` or `-source` flag.
     <br/>
     > * **You can get the same symbols out of either option.**
-    > * Use the `-source` option if you don’t know exactly what binaries your source code is ending up in, or if you’d like to keep track of thread safety on a per-source-file basis.
+    > * Use the `-source` option if you don't know exactly what binaries your source code is ending up in, or if you'd like to keep track of thread safety on a per-source-file basis.
-    > * Use the `-objfile` option if you want more fine-grained control over what parts of your project you’re scanning.
+    > * Use the `-objfile` option if you want more fine-grained control over what parts of your project you're scanning.
     1. To analyze the symbols in an object file, run:
        ```default
        CheckThreadSafeSymbols.exe -objfile [absolute path to the binary you want analyzed] [absolute path to .pdb]